mongodb/specifications/source/crud/crud.rst

     maxTimeMS: Int64;

     /**
-     * Indicates if the results should be provided as a cursor.
+     * Indicates whether the command will request that the server provide results using a cursor.
+The default is true.
      *
-     * The default for this value depends on the version of the server.
-     * - Servers >= 2.6 will use a default of true.
-     * - Servers < 2.6 will use a default of false.
-     *
-     * As with any other property, this value can be changed.
+     * For servers < 2.6, this option is ignored as aggregation cursors are not available.
+     * For servers >= 2.6, this option allows users to turn off cursors if necessary to aid in mongod/mongos upgrades.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */
     useCursor: Boolean;

   }